JardelDeveloper/buscador-cursos/README.md

 # 🆙 App Features

 - Searches the name of all courses in a section of the Alura website;
-- It performs three types of tests in the application, they are PHPUnit (Unit Test), PHPCS (Design Patterns) and PHAN (Static Analysis of code syntax).
+- It performs three types of tests in the application, they are PHPUnit (Unit Test), PHPCS (Design Patterns) and PHAN (Static Analysis of Code Syntax).

 # 👷 How to run?